 The years passed, crops harvested, babies were born, and memories began to fade about what had happened on the old island.
 The people had taken time to reflect on their ordeal.
 They frequently thought about friends, relatives, dreams, and goals that disappeared.
 Some began to wonder what might have happened if they had gone back to the shore to try to help those who were caught unprepared by their inaction.
 Some were sad, and some were angry that no one, not even themselves, had gone back to rescue anyone.
 It was at this time that the shaman suggested that they have a feast to honor the dead and celebrate the bounty of their new home.

 The festival, suggested by the Shaman, moved the people to tears at the loss of so many friends and family, but it was the shaman who said: “grieve them not.”
 Had anyone of you returned to the shore, in their panic; you may not have survived the frenzy.
 You or your family may have been drug from your boat and left to die.
 You would not be here now to mourn the dead and celebrate our new life on this island; you would be one of them.

 Stay In Your Boat

-Sometimes it's difficult to stand by and watch people struggle but stay in your boat.
-You can be compassionate or empathetic, but you cannot help someone who does have the time or the foresight to build their boat or gather provisions for their trip.
+Sometimes it’s difficult to stand by and watch people struggle but stay in your boat.
+Be compassionate or empathetic, but you cannot help someone who does have the time or the foresight to build their boat or gather provisions for their trip.
 You could, if you choose to, feed and give water those who made their craft too late or poorly.
 You can help people if they request it.
-You can provide the rope to lash together the ships or sails so the rowers can rest, but never risk your life or your family’s safety for those standing still on the shore, who are not ready to change, regardless of the signs, when it’s time to leave your island and live.
+Provide the rope to lash together the ships or sails so the rowers can rest, but never risk your life or your family’s safety for those standing still on the shore, who are not ready to change, regardless of the signs, when it’s time to leave your island and live.